5 of the Best Dog Food Toppers

 Feed Real Food

 Honestly, the best dog food toppers are real, whole foods.
 The more you can add to your dog’s kibble, the better.
-Variety not only makes mealtime exciting for your furry friend, but it is also essential for gut health.
-Eating the same foods over and over can cause sensitivities to occur.
+Variety not only makes mealtime exciting for your furry friend but is also essential for gut health.
+Eating the same foods repeatedly can lead to food sensitivities.

 Fresh whole foods contribute to the friendly bacteria in the gut.
 The good guys fight off the harmful bacteria and keep your dog feeling and functioning at their best.

-There are many illnesses that have been linked to gut health.
-A lot of times itchy skin, diarrhea, and vomiting are caused by an underlying stomach imbalance.
-Over time, this can turn into something more serious.
+Many illnesses have been linked to gut health.
+A lot of times, itchy skin, diarrhea, and vomiting are caused by an underlying stomach imbalance.
+Over time, this can become more serious.

 Food is medicine.
 Feed your dog for true health and save on vet bills later.
 If you have been thinking about making the switch but just don’t know where to start, I can help you set up a plan.

-Whether you choose to feed a raw or a cooked diet, I will provide three balanced recipes for your dog’s specific needs.
-If you can’t make the switch, let’s talk about some things you can add to improve the quality of nutrition.
+When you decide to feed your dog a home-cooked diet, I will provide three balanced recipes for their specific needs.
+If you can’t make the switch, let’s talk about some things you can add to improve the quality of nutrition they are receiving.